Purpose of Biology Program

 I. Integrative Biology Core Courses (12 Sem.
 Hrs.):

-Choose 12-13 hours of approved electives.
+Choose 23 hours of upper division electives.
 A total of at least 120 hours is required to graduate with the B.S. degree.
-(See below for a note about the advanced Mathematics requirement for for Integrative Biology students.)

 BIOL 2472 Principles of Botany, or any 3000- or 4000-level Biology course (except BIOL 3471 Padre Island Ecology and BIOL 3472 Marine Biology) can be taken for elective credit.
 In addition to upper-division Biology (BIOL prefix) courses, students may select courses from the list below.
 Note that approval of a faculty mentor is required for certain courses (BIOL 4590 Selected Topics or BIOL 4396 Directed Independent Study).
 Up to 4 semester hours of science electives not on this list can be taken with mentor approval.